RUBclim/bike-pic-renamer/README.md

 Rename bike pictures based on nearest station and timestamp.

 positional arguments:
-  files                 Directory containing the input images.
-May be a glob pattern
+  files                 The input images any number can be specified.
+It may be a glob pattern

 options:
   -h, --help            show this help message and exit --output-dir OUTPUT_DIR
-                        Directory to save the renamed images.
+                        Directory to save the renamed images to
 ```

 Rename a folder of files like this: